Wound care’s growing potential to hold workers hostage

 The most workable plan for treating my father’s bedsore was me staying at home to be there when an aide arrived and doing wound care myself, with input from a hospice nurse who saw my dad once a week.

-Something tells me my situation wasn’t unique and that wound care holds large numbers of workers hostage at home.
+I’m confident that my situation wasn’t unique and that wound care holds large numbers of workers hostage at home.
 If not now, there’s a good chance it will later:

 Millions of Americans have chronic wounds, and that number is expected to rise given our aging population and climbing diabetes and obesity rates.